Information for Publishers

 How Do We Submit Our Books?

 You don’t need to.
 The Hugos are fan-voted awards, so there is no jury to send works to.
-We do not charge for entry into the awards.
+No fee is charged for entry into the awards.

 Can We Promote Our Books In Some Way?